Rahul-Alokkan/Rahul-Alokkan/README.md

 ### 😄Rahul Alokkan
 - 🌱 I’m currently learning Front-End devolpement along with Marketing and Management
-- 🌱 I’m currently learning on PYTHON and JAVA
+- 🌱 I’m currently learning PYTHON and JAVA
 - 🔭 I’m currently working on a small web-based application related to Football

 <!--